Skip to content

 PERMISSION_DENIEDThe user’s role cannot move tickets to the target status.
 Check the permission matrix above.

-GATE_NOT_METThe exit gate for the current status has unmet requirements.
-Complete the required fields before transitioning.
+GATE_NOT_METThe exit gate for the current status (or the payment-completion gate) has unmet requirements.
+Complete the required fields, or confirm payment, before transitioning.

-4. A ticket_events row is created to record the transition in the audit trail.
+4. The ticket_events row records the transition in the audit trail.

-5. Outbox events fire to trigger notifications (SMS, email, push) based on the new status.
+5. Outbox and webhook events fire to trigger notifications (SMS, email, push) and integrations.